zer0ed/PHP-Nuke-modules/AmCE/readme.txt

 6. Changelog
 ------------
+(AmCE 1.21)
+* non-public
+* Fixed auto hyperlink generation bug.
+* Fixed username case bug (usermode), now works no matter if user logs in with uppercase or lowercase username.

 (AmCE 1.2)
 * non-public
 * Added new engine mode called usermode where selected users can use chat.
 No need to be admins.